Zaiqin/NoExpiry/README.md

 # NoExpiry

-A mini project to track food items' expiry dates.
-Created using the MERN stack
+NoExpiry is a webapp designed to help you track the expiry dates of your food items effortlessly.
+With NoExpiry, you can easily add food items to your inventory and set expiry dates.
+At a glance, you can easily see what are the food items expiring soon and how long it has left without needing to remember or check your fridge.

 ## Features

-- Add Item
+- Add/Delete items
-- View Item in Calendar and Table Form
+- View items in Calendar and Table Form
+- Edit item expiry dates
+- View which items are expiring soon and/or have expired

 ## Technologies
 [![My Skills](https://skillicons.dev/icons?i=react,vite,tailwind,nodejs,express,mongodb,vercel,html,css,js,github&theme=dark)](https://skillicons.dev)